Irish folk songs

 Ballinderry Song Lyrics And Chords, Irish Folk Song

-A Traditional folk song Recorded by Tommy Makem and first published by Edward Bunting 1809.
+A Traditional folk song about Ballinderry.
+Recorded by Tommy Makem and first published by Edward Bunting 1809.
 Recorded by The Cottars.
 I have given the guitar chords in the keys of D and G.Ballinderry sheet music and tin whistle notes in D now included.

 [D]Tis [G]pretty to[D] be [G]in [A]Ballin[D]derry,